Azure/azure-sdk-for-python/sdk/agrifood/azure-agrifood-farming/samples/README.md

 These sample programs demonstrate some common use case scenairos for the [FarmBeats Python client library][python_sdk].

-- [hello_world.py][hello_world_sample] demonstrates the most basic operation that can be performed - creation of a Farmer.
+- [sample_hello_world.py][hello_world_sample] demonstrates the most basic operation that can be performed - creation of a Farmer.
 Use this to understand how to create the client object, how to authenticate it, and make sure your client is set up correctly to call into your FarmBeats endpoint.

-- [attachments.py][attachments_sample] demonstrates FarmBeats' capabaility of storing arbitrary files in context to the various [farm hierarchy][farm_hierarchy_docs] objects.
+- [sample_attachments.py][attachments_sample] demonstrates FarmBeats' capabaility of storing arbitrary files in context to the various [farm hierarchy][farm_hierarchy_docs] objects.
 We first attach some files onto a farmer and a farm, and then download all existing attachments for the farmer onto a local directory.

+Additionally, for each sample, there are corresponding files in the [`samples/async`][async_samples] directory

 ## Prerequisites